Ph.D., University of California, Berkeley, 2016

 2020. “‘Radburn Rackets’: Robert D. Kohn and Marjorie Sewell Cautley's Sketches Against the Speculative Suburb,” in PLATFORM.

-Timing the Future Metropolis: Planning, Knowledge, and Disavowal in America's Postwar Urbanism (under review).
+Timing the Future Metropolis: Planning, Knowledge, and Disavowal in America's Postwar Urbanism (in progress).